joaoctaviosantiago/python_notes/chapters/Chapter 1.md

 When you are sure that the value of a data will not be altered during the execution of the program, you can write it as a constant.
 This way, the language will know that the value will not change and, behind the scenes, will make optimizations to work in a more efficient manner.

 Okay, but how do I do this in python?
 So, python does not have a constant data type.
-However, since this data type exists in other languages, we follow the same naming conventions to make it clear that the variable should be treated as a constant, by making it's name capitalized.
+However, since this data type exists in other languages, we follow the same naming conventions and make its name capitalized.
+This way we make it clear to other programmers or to ourselves when we revisit our code, that the variable should be treated as a constant.
 For example:

 ```python
 CHARACTER_NAME = Lonk